orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 This simple validation has only two possibilities:

-- *Yes*: a value is required
-    - *NOTE: Blank spaces count as a value!*
+- *Yes*: a value is required and cannot be empty. (*NOTE: Blank spaces count as "not empty".*)
-- *No*: a value is not required
+- *No*: a value is not required and can be empty.

 When the value is required, an asterisk appears next to the control to signify to the user that the value is required.